Daisy-Zhang/Conference-Accepted-Paper-List/README.md

-# DL&CV Conference Accepted Paper List
+# AI&CV Related Conference Accepted Paper List

 This repository is a collection of accepted paper list in several **Machine Learning**, **Deep Learning** and **Computer Vision** conferences within three years.
 The purpose of this repo is just for convience.